Luis Arraez Player Props: Marlins vs. Mets

 Mets Pitching Rankings

-- The pitching staff for the Mets has a collective 9.2 K/9, the eighth-best in the league.
+- The pitching staff for the Mets has a collective 8.9 K/9, which ranks 11th in MLB.

-- The Mets' 5.19 team ERA ranks 22nd across all league pitching staffs.
+- The Mets have the 18th-ranked team ERA across all league pitching staffs (4.90).

-- Mets pitchers combine to surrender 13 total home runs at a clip of 1.9 per game (fifth-most in baseball).
+- Mets pitchers combine to give up the fifth-most home runs in baseball (14 total, 1.8 per game).

-- Megill (1-0) takes the mound for the Mets to make his second start of the season.
+- The Mets are sending Senga (1-0) to the mound to make his second start of the season.

-- In his most recent appearance on Saturday, the righty threw five innings against the Miami Marlins, allowing two earned runs while surrendering six hits.
+- In his most recent appearance on Sunday, the righty tossed 5 1/3 innings against the Miami Marlins, giving up one earned run while surrendering three hits.

 © 2023 Data Skrive.
 All rights reserved.